-Description The subjects comprise a semi-detached two storey villa.
-Accommodation GROUND FLOOR:- Entrance Vestibule, Hallway, Lounge, Family Room, Sun Room, Kitchen open plan to Utility/Dining Area, WC.
-FIRST FLOOR:- Landing, Four Bedrooms, Bathroom.
-Gross internal floor area (m2) 148 sq.m.
-Neighbourhood and location The property is situated within an established residential location where surrounding properties are of a similar age and type.
-Local amenities are readily available.
-Local schools are located within close proximity of the subjects.
-Age Approximately 105 years.
-Weather Overcast and dry following a recent period of unsettled weather conditions.
+Description The subjects comprise a detached single storey bungalow.
+Accommodation GROUND FLOOR:- Entrance Vestibule, Hallway, Lounge, Dining Room, Conservatory, Three Bedrooms, Kitchen, Shower Room, Cloakroom, Utility Room.
+Gross internal floor area (m2) 121 or thereby.
+Neighbourhood and location The property is situated within an established residential area, where surrounding properties are of various age and styles.
+Local amenities are conveniently located.
+Age Approximately 125 years.
+Weather Dry and overcast, following a period of unsettled weather conditions.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
 Brick construction with a render finish.
-The adjacent flashings are formed in lead.
+The adjacent flashings appear to be formed in lead.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.